- Reference Number: HEY-469/2020

 Risks of a total knee replacement

 There are risks when you have general anaesthesia.
-Discuss these risks with your anaesthetist.
-You should ask your doctor how these risks apply to you.
+Please discuss these risks and how they apply to you with your anaesthetist or surgeon.

-Wound infection is decreased by giving you antibiotics at the time of surgery and immediately after.
-If it occurs, it can be superficial (2 in 100 – easier to treat) or deep in the joint replacement (0.6 in 100, more difficult to treat).
+Risk of wound infection is decreased by giving you antibiotics at the time of surgery and immediately after.
+If it occurs, it can be superficial (2 in 100 – easier to treat) or deep in the joint replacement (6 in 1000, more difficult to treat).
 Infection can occur at any time after surgery (days or years) and can lead to the knee replacement failing.
 If this happens, you will need further surgery to your knee such as revision or fusion (so that the knee would not bend at all).
 In extreme cases infection can result in above knee amputation or death.
 Infection can also occur in your chest or urinary tract (waterworks) which could lead to infection in your knee.

 - Nerve or blood vessel damage

 As a result of surgery you should expect numbness to a varying degree around your knee.
 This is because the surgery involves cutting the small skin nerves around the wound.
-More rarely, the blood supply (0.1%) or the nerves (1%) which allow you to feel or move your leg, may get damaged resulting in discolouration of your whole leg, changes/disturbance in the temperature of your leg, weakness of your leg/foot or severe numbness.
+More rarely, the blood supply (0.1%) or the nerves (1%) which allow you to feel or move your leg, may get damaged resulting in discolouration of your whole leg, changes/disturbance in the temperature of your leg, weakness of your leg/foot, severe numbness or pain.
 To help you, you may be offered surgery to the vessels behind the knee.
 In extreme cases, damage to the nerves or vessels may lead to above knee amputation or death.

 - Complex regional pain syndrome (CRPS)